wlsvy/TIL/Document/Git/gitCommands.md

 ### List All Branches, Delete Branch

-- To see local branches, run this command: 'git branch'
+- To see local branches, run this command: `git branch`
-- To see remote branches, run this command: 'git branch -r'
+- To see remote branches, run this command: `git branch -r`
-- To see all local and remote branches, run this command: 'git branch -a'
+- To see all local and remote branches, run this command: `git branch -a`
-- Delete Branch: 'git branch -d <branch-name>'
+- Delete Branch: `git branch -d <branch-name>`

 출처 : [Git Branches: List, Create, Switch to, Merge, Push, & Delete](https://www.nobledesktop.com/learn/git/git-branches)